stonefonly/NmrLineGuru/README.md

 **For commercial use**, please contact us directly to obtain a license (Copyright @ Purdue Research Foundation, 2019)

-Please email me (ustcfy 'AT' gmail 'DOT' com) if you have suggestions or need consulting service.
+Please email me (ustcfy '[AT]' gmail '[DOT]' com) if you have suggestions or need consulting service.